-The Regional Food Bank works to alleviate hunger and prevent food waste by accepting large donations of food from the food industry and distributing those donations to charitable organizations that feed hungry people.
+The Regional Food Bank works to alleviate hunger and prevent food waste by accepting large donations of food from the food industry and distributing those donations to more than 1,000 programs and partners that feed our neighbors in need.

 Where do we get our food?